stoffee/terraform-hcp-vault-eks/README.md

-## HCP Vault EKS
+## HCP Vault EKS Module

-This Terraform module stands up a full deployment of a HCP Vault cluster with an AWS EKS cluster and VPC peering.
+This repo contains a Terraform module that stands up a full deployment of a HCP Vault cluster with an AWS EKS cluster and VPC peering.
+This module can also be customized to only deploy what you need.

 ### Prerequisites